ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator-examples/README.md

 # Sample

 This is the sample project that uses NewRelic Alerts Configurator library to configure NewRelic alerts for few applications.
+It contains configuration in both Java and Kotlin DSL

 ## Goals